Stone Motel - Memoirs of a Cajun Boy

 Logline

-Cajun La., '70s: Zanny Ardoin has a lot on his mind: half of the motel he’s just begun to pay for is destroyed by fire; he and his wife have 10 mouths to feed; and there’s something just not right about their middle child, Morris, who is just beginning to realize he's not like the others.
+Cajun La., 1970s: Zanny Ardoin has a lot on his mind: half of the motel he’s just begun to pay for is destroyed by fire; he and his wife have 10 mouths to feed; and there’s something peculiar about their middle child, Morris, who is just realizing that his life won't be like those of his siblings.

 Setting